Reality Changing Miniature

 the real-world object through some space-time shenanigans

-The term for this when used for magic is sympathetic magic
+The term for this when used for magic is Sympathetic Magic

 , which operates on the principle that "like affects like."
 In many works featuring this magic, the magician often needs something that his or her victim once owned (such as fingernail clippings or a lock of his or her hair) in order for the Reality Changing Miniature

 to actually work.
-Hollywood Voodoo
+Voodoo Dolls

-dolls tend to work this way.
+tend to work this way.
+May be considered a variant of Synchronization

 Anime and Manga